How to convert HTML to image using wkhtmltoimage and Python

 What is wkhtmltoimage?

-wkhtmltoimage is a command-line tool that converts HTML to various image formats, such as PNG, JPEG, BMP, and TIFF, using the WebKit rendering engine.
+wkhtmltoimage is a command-line tool that converts HTML to various image formats, such as PNG, JPEG (JPG), BMP, and TIFF, using the WebKit rendering engine.
+It renders HTML the same way a browser would, producing pixel-accurate screenshots of web content.

 How do I install wkhtmltoimage?